inDAGOverse/inDAGO/README.md

 ```

 ## ⚙️ Tips for a Seamless Execution
-To ensure uninterrupted execution during long time-consuming steps such as genome alignment:
+To ensure uninterrupted execution during long time-consuming steps such as reference‑based alignment:

 💤 Disable your computer’s sleep mode to prevent the system from stopping the analysis